 - Now under Update & Recovery select Recovery option.

-- Now in Recovery under Advance start-up screen click on Restart now.
+- Now in Recovery under Advanced start-up screen click on Restart now.

-- While rebooting it will take you to Advance Start-up screen, there click on Troubleshoot.
+- While rebooting it will take you to Advanced Start-up screen, there click on Troubleshoot.

 - Under Advanced options select UEFI Firmware settings.